uikit/uikit-site/docs/pages/toggle.md

 <div id="toggle3" class="uk-card uk-card-default uk-margin-small"><div class="uk-card-body">Custom class?
 Yup.</div></div>
 ```

-**Note:** In this example we used the `.uk-card-primary` class to switch between different panel styles.
+**Note** In this example we used the `.uk-card-primary` class to switch between different panel styles.

 ***